Poojapsoni/Practise-Test/README.txt

-Added three activity tabs just open the
+Used Angular 11
+Node 18
+created three tabs with three activity test